Synchronize OpenStack objects¶

 Fleio is storing a copy of the OpenStack objects in its database.
 This cache allows Fleio to be faster and puts less load on the OpenStack API.

-fleio-updated-1 container connects to an OpenStack queue and receives notifications when OpenStack objects
+fleio-updated-1 container connects to an OpenStack messaging queue and receives notifications when OpenStack

 fleio-updated-1 container processes these notifications and updates the Fleio database.